Gegori1/Deep_Learning/Project/README.md

 ## Object detection

 - YOLO v1
-For the object detection, the aim is to use a YOLO v1 model to identify the location of faces and determine the gender of the person shown in the image.

-For this task a YOLO v1 was implemented.
-Another three models using ResNet18-34-50 as a backbone were used to accomplish the task

-Due to poor quality inference results, other models were explored.
+The initial intent was to use YOLO v1 for the face detection algorithm, but due to poor quality inference, the descicion to switch to a pretrained model was made.

 - Faster R-CNN

-A pretrained faster R-CNN model was fine tuned with the Female and Male images obtaining an Average Precision (AP) of `0.3434`
+A pretrained faster R-CNN model was fine tuned with the Female and Male dataset during two epochs obtaining an Average Precision (AP) of `0.5385` and Average Recall (AR) of `0.5805` on the validation set.

+A first visual check indicates that the model worked well on the test set.
+An AP of `0.7245` and a AR of `0.5855` was obtained for this dataset.

 ## Object recognition

 - FaceNet (ResnetInception v1)

-A pretrained resnetInception model was used to get a 512 dimensional embedding.
-The distance between the resulting vectors was measured to
+A pretrained ResnetInception model was used to get a 512 dimensional embedding of each image.
+The distance between the resulting vectors was measured using the cosine distance.

 ## References